eunders/genesys-ms-readthedocs/source/users.rst

     :align: center
     :width: 800px

-3.4.1.1 Fill in User Details
-""""""""""""""""""""""""""""

-Fill in the form with the fields as shown in the **User Fields** section.
+You have to fill in the form with the fields as shown in the **User Fields** section.
 Once all the fields are filled in, click on the **Save** button.
 The system will create a new user account with the specified details.

 3.4.2 View User
 ^^^^^^^^^^^^^^^^